Alfresco/docs-alfresco/sync-service/latest/config/index.md

 ## Required properties

-The out-of-the-box Sync Service provides an SSL key but it is recommended that you use your own SSL key.
+The out-of-the-box Sync Service provides an SSL key but it's recommended that you use your own SSL key.

 To configure the Sync Service, update the `server.applicationConnectors.http.keyStore*` properties in the `sync/service-sync/config.yml` file.